icebox827/damian-rush/README.md

 > I started bynsetting up the environment, gathering assets, and make sure that Phaser is configured without problem.

-> I created the different scenes for my game following the documentation.
+> I created the different scenes for my game following the documentation, and my main objective was to create a basic phaser game with few functionnalities, which I did.
 This gives me some level of confidence because, from that point, I already have a deliverable.

 > After that, I picked the scenes one after another, and I preloaded the required assets.
 I also link the scenes all together according to the game design, so I can move freely from one scene to another.